 With more than 20,000 acres to explore, this treasured off-roading destination offers miles and miles of Pennsylvania smiles.
 With ATV trails, off-roading, hunting/game lands, mountain biking trails, and off-road training, Famous Reading Outdoors is a perfect location for a rocky challenge!
-Afterwards, enjoy beautiful foliage at nearby Locust Lake and Tuscarora State Parks, golfing at Mountain Valley Golf Course in Barnesville, or historical and geological adventure at Ashland’s Pioneer Tunnel & Coal Mine.
+Afterwards, enjoy beautiful foliage at nearby Locust Lake and Tuscarora State Park, golfing at Mountain Valley Golf Course in Barnesville, or historical and geological adventure at Ashland’s Pioneer Tunnel & Coal Mine.

 3. Beartown Rocks

-Beartown Rocks with its massive boulders is “a rock city with a view” and the best kept secret pf Clear Creek State Forest.
-With terrain created by glaciers, breathtaking scenic views, and miles of hiking trails, the park’s 1,900+ acres definitely rocks!
+Beartown Rocks with its massive boulders is “a rock city with a view” and the best kept secret of Clear Creek State Forest.
+With terrain created by glaciers, breathtaking scenic views, and miles of hiking trails, the park’s 1,900+ acres definitely rock!
 Enjoy hiking and fishing along the Clarion River and spend a night or two in one of the park’s rustic cabins or yurts after a day filled with outdoor adventures.

 4. Umbrella Rocks

 Formed by wind and water over millions of years, Umbrella Rocks is just one of the incredible and massive geological formations you’ll find in State Game Lands 44.
 After visiting this massive umbrella-shaped boulder, explore nearby Devils Den and its equally amazing rock formations, if you dare!
 Afterwards, be sure to stop by Ridgway and the Lily of the Valley National Historic Register District’s “Millionaires Row” with its 730 or so beautifully restored homes, businesses, and churches with many dating back to the mid-1800s.

 5. Marilla Rocks